Women's heart health

 • Heart rhythm disorders (arrhythmias), which cause the heart to beat too slowly, too quickly, or in a disorganized fashion.

-• Structural heart disease, which refers to abnormalities of the heart’s structure, including valves, walls, muscles, or blood vessels located near the heart.
+• Structural heart disease, which refers to abnormalities of the heart’s structure, including valves, walls, or muscles.

 How deadly is heart disease for women?

-Heart disease is the leading cause of death for women in the U.S., and is responsible for about 1 in every 3 female deaths.
-Many women don't know that heart disease is 7x deadlier than breast cancer, and that nearly 52% of high blood pressure deaths — otherwise known as hypertension or the “silent killer” — are in women.
-And while heart disease is often thought of as primarily a men’s health issue, since 1984 more women have died each year from heart disease than men.
-Overall, heart disease kills more women than lung cancer, breast cancer and colon cancer combined.
+Heart disease is the leading cause of death for women in the U.S., and is responsible for about 1 in every 5 female deaths.5 Many women don't know that heart disease is 7x deadlier than breast cancer,6 and that nearly 52% of high blood pressure deaths7 — otherwise known as hypertension or the “silent killer” — are in women.
+And while heart disease is often thought of as primarily a men’s health issue, since 1984 more women have died each year from heart disease than men.8 Overall, heart disease kills more women than all forms of cancer combined.9

 What is the financial impact of heart disease?